-A distinguished undergraduate record, as well as excellent performance in any graduate work undertaken, is required for admission to this program.
-Although a previous graduate degree is not required, students in any of the fields of study should have successfully completed coursework in introductory statistics or quantitative methods.
-In general, applicants must demonstrate strong enthusiasm and ability for rigorous pursuit of scientific knowledge in public health.
+Although a previous graduate degree is not required, applicants should have successfully completed coursework in introductory statistics or quantitative methods.
 Preference will be given to applicants who have either some relevant work experience or graduate work in the chosen field of study after completion of a bachelor’s degree.

-GRE scores have been made optional, but applicants are encouraged to take the exam and submit their scores with their applications.
-MCAT, DAT, GMAT, and LSAT score reports may also be uploaded in the application system, but they cannot act as a substitute for GRE scores.
+GRE scores are optional, but applicants are encouraged to take the exam and submit their scores with their applications.